What Is A Trigger Point?

 To perform trigger point cupping, begin by applying a thin layer of oil or cream, as this allows for a good airtight seal when the cups are applied.
 If you are using fire to create the suction in your cups, be sure to follow all safety protocols pertaining to the use of fire in the office:

 - Have water on hand for the used gauze pads.

 - Have water on hand for use in an emergency.

-As trigger points are often located deep in the muscle tissue, it is often necessary to use medium to strong cupping to get them to release.
-Medium and strong cupping moves the Qi, Blood and lymph fluid, which is the therapeutic effect you are looking for when cupping trigger points.
-While static cupping is certainly effective, moving cupping can be used, especially when there is more than one trigger point in an area, as moving cupping is especially effective for musculoskeletal complaints, muscle relaxation and sports injuries.
+As trigger points are often located deep in the muscle tissue, it is often necessary to use medium to strong cupping massage therapy to get them to release.
+Medium and strong massage cupping moves the Qi, Blood, and lymph fluid, which is the therapeutic effect you are looking for when cupping trigger points.
+While static cupping is certainly effective, moving cupping can be used, especially when there is more than one trigger point in an area, as moving cupping is especially effective for musculoskeletal complaints, muscle relaxation, and sports injuries.
 Also, as the name suggests, moving cupping is also excellent for ‘moving’ stagnant lymph fluid and blood out and fresh blood into an area.
-Not only does cupping move the lymph and blood, it is also excellent at loosening the myofascial tissue around the trigger point, allowing for further movement of fluids after the treatment.
+Not only does cupping massage move the lymph and blood, it is also excellent at loosening the myofascial tissue around the trigger point, allowing for further movement of fluids after the treatment.

 Choosing the trigger points to treat is done in much the same way as when treating them manually.
 Trigger points cause referred pain in predictable patterns.
 By being familiar with these patterns, or using a trigger point chart, you can match the pain pattern to its trigger point.
-Once you have identified and found the point, apply the appropriate cupping technique.
+Once you have identified and found the point, apply the appropriate massage cupping technique.